 Anyone talking about the Koran may have an agenda, may be biased, and may be deliberately distorting the contents.
-The only way to really know for sure what's going on is to read it yourself.
+The only way to really know for sure what's true about the Islamic ideology to read it yourself.

 But if you've ever tried to read it you know it's hard.
 Most English translations are in Old English — why, I have no idea — and the Koran repeats itself many times, making it difficult to stay awake while you read it.
 The chapters are arranged in order from the longest to the shortest chapter, rather than in chronological order, so it seems to jump around, which is confusing.
 And sometimes, because of the way the Koran is written, it's difficult to know who is speaking to who.

 In addition, the Koran makes references to events in Mohammad's life, and of course, unless you know a lot about Mohammad, you won't know what these events refer to.